paufau/react-native-multiple-modals/README.md

 ---

+### `statusBarTranslucent?: boolean = false` - Android only

+Determines whether your modal should go under the system statusbar.

+---

 ### `onRequestClose?: (calledBy: 'Backdrop' | 'BackButton') => void`

 The method is called when backdrop or back button is pressed